-The importance of greeting by the Holy book of Quran
+The importance of muslim greeting by the Holy book of the Quran

 The Quran also expressed the importance and significance of greeting.

-The importance of greetings by the holy book of the Quran is visible before all of us.
-Almighty Allah made it the part of Salah, which is one of the essential pillars of Islam.
+The importance of greetings in the holy book of the Quran is visible before all of us.
+Almighty Allah made it part of Salah, one of the essential pillars of Islam.

 Guidelines on Muslim Greeting

-As discussed above, the Islamic greeting has Arabic origin; that is why the words of Islamic greeting are from the Arabic language.
-Across the whole world, the Muslims greet each other in the same words.
-Due to not familiar with the Arabic language, we often say wrong words.
+As discussed above, the Islamic greeting has Arabic origin; that is why the words of the Islamic greeting are from the Arabic language.
+Across the whole world, the Muslims greet each other in the exact words.
+Due to not being familiar with the Arabic language, we often say the wrong words.

 These wrong words sometimes constitute the meaning wrong, and even we do not know.
-For example, Sama Lakum is the wrong word, which is often used to express greeting.
-Turkish people use Quranic expression for the greetings “Asalamun Alikum.”
+For example, Sama Lakum is the wrong word, often used to express a greeting.
+Turkish people use Quranic expressions for the greeting “Asalamun Alikum.”

-Some people recommend that the different expression of the words of greeting is due to the user of different language.
+Some people recommend that the different expression of the words of greeting is due to the user of a different language.
 The Quranic expression of greeting is Assalamun Alikum, which is not difficult.
-We should use this expression in order to avoid miss pronunciation.
+We should use this expression to avoid miss pronunciation.

-We should be first in greetings without waiting for anyone to say.
-This is due to the fact that greeting creates feelings of happiness and joy.
+We should be first in greeting without waiting for anyone to say.
+It is because greeting creates feelings of happiness and joy.
 Then, why should we wait for someone to say the words of greetings?

-As a boy, we should greet our elders without waiting to be greeted by them.
-This is due to an essential concept of honor of our elders.
+As youngsters, we should greet our elders without waiting to be greeted by them.
+It is due to an essential concept of honour of our elders.
 We should feel happy to greet them.

-It is not acceptable by the Sharia to greet someone in the room or any other place while offering prayers.
+- The Sharia does not accept greeting someone in the room or any other place while offering prayers.

-We should not greet anyone who is inside the bathroom or washroom for the purpose of defecation.
+We should not greet anyone inside the bathroom or washroom for defecation.

 We should make the greeting common.
 The greeting makes common the blessings and rewards of Almighty Allah.
 It lessens the effect of hatred.
 Moreover, it is the words of the Quran and the people of paradise.